Can a New Landlord Evict Current Tenants in Surrey?

 When a property in Surrey is sold, many new landlords expect to make changes right away.
 But existing tenants have legal rights that do not disappear just because the property has a new owner.

-British Columbia's Residential Tenancy Act protects these rights.
+Under the Residential Tenancy Act of British Columbia (RTA), tenancy agreements continue even after a property is sold.
 There are a few important points to understand about tenant protection in Surrey:

 Tenancy Agreements Continue After a Property Sells